cayusmatias/mtg-bip39/README.md

 7. DMU (Dominaria United)
 8. SNC (Streets of New Capenna)

+Experience our project in action by visiting the demo at [mtg-bip39](https://bip39.cayus.com.br).

 ## Features

 - Direct association of BIP-39 words with specific MTG cards through an offset system based on selected collections.